ACTION ALERT ON NATIONAL IMMUNIZATION FUNDING

 Contacting a Congressional Office

-• The U.S. Capitol Switchboard at 202-224-3121 can connect you with your senators and representative.
+The U.S. Capitol Switchboard at 202-224-3121 can connect you with your senators and representative.
 It is best to call the Washington office, not the local district office.
-Go online to www.senate.gov and www.house.gov and search by state and zip code to find your Members of Congress.
+Go online to www.house.gov and search by state and zip code to find your Member of Congress.
 From there, you can go to the member’s website to find an office number and email form.
 As you fill out these forms, be sure to use the provided talking points in the body of your email.

-• When calling your senators or representative’s office, ask to speak with the staff person who handles Health and Human Services appropriations for the office (specifically the Centers for Disease Control and Prevention (CDC)).
+When calling your representative’s office, ask to speak with the staff person who handles Health and Human Services appropriations for the office (specifically the Centers for Disease Control and Prevention (CDC)).

 Talking Points/Content for Email

-• I am contacting you to ask that the Senator/Representative support our request to provide $1.13 billion for the Section 317 Immunization program by signing on to a letter being circulated by Sen. Reed’s office/Rep. Budzinski’s office.
+I am contacting you to ask that the Representative support our request to provide $1.13 billion for the Section 317 Immunization program by signing on to a letter being circulated by Representative Budzinski’s Office.

-• Vaccines are one of the greatest success stories in public health and are among the most cost-effective ways to prevent disease.
-Childhood immunizations between 1994 and 2023 prevented approximately 508 million illnesses, avoided more than 1 million deaths, and saved $540 billion in direct costs and nearly $2.7 trillion in societal costs.
+Vaccines are one of the greatest success stories in public health and are among the most cost-effective ways to prevent disease.
+Childhood immunizations over the past twenty-five years have prevented 472 million illnesses and 1,052,000 deaths and saved $479 billion in direct costs and $2.2 trillion in societal costs.
 For each dollar invested in the U.S. childhood immunization program, there are nearly $11 in societal savings and $3 in direct medical savings.

-• Providing $1.13 billion for the Section 317 program in FY26 would strengthen the backbone of our nation’s public health infrastructure, and ensure routine immunizations are restored and future preparedness is assured.
+Providing $1.13 billion for the Section 317 Program in Fiscal Year 2027 would sustain the improvements made to the program to ensure both routine immunizations are restored and future preparedness is assured.

-• I can email you the staff contacts in Sen. Reed’s office/Rep. Budzinski’s office.
+I can email you the staff contact in Representative Budzinski’s office.

 Rep. Budzinski’s Dear Colleague Letter